HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Properly dried tomatoes can be stored for 6-12 months in airtight containers or Ziploc bags in the refrigerator.
 They may also be frozen for up to 18 months before flavor begins to diminish.
 Pack the tomatoes tightly into containers to eliminate excess air.
 If using Ziploc bags, squeeze out as much air as possible before closing.

-If you have a Foodsaver vacuum sealer, vacuum pack the tomatoes in a canning jar or Foodsaver canister.
+If you have a FoodSaver vacuum sealer, vacuum pack the tomatoes in a canning jar or FoodSaver canister.
 I use this method and put the sealed canister in the refrigerator, where the tomatoes last for about 12 months.

 Back to Cooking Topics